FMS FCX18S 1/18 GMC Sierra S RTR Brushless — Full Review

 Verdict

-At $239.99, the FMS FCX18S GMC Sierra S RTR Brushless delivers a technically complete 1/18 crawler platform: brushless power, portal axles, 2-speed transmission, metal-gear drivetrain throughout, full ball bearing set, functional scale lighting, and an officially licensed body with interior detail.
+The FMS FCX18S GMC Sierra S RTR Brushless delivers a technically complete 1/18 crawler platform: brushless power, portal axles, 2-speed transmission, metal-gear drivetrain throughout, full ball bearing set, functional scale lighting, and an officially licensed body with interior detail.
 The FCX18 platform has a proven aftermarket and spare parts ecosystem, which reduces the long-term ownership risk that comes with more obscure Chinese RC models.

 The main trade-off is the separate battery requirement and a run time that will have most drivers reaching for a second pack within the first session.
 Set that budget expectation upfront.